||Eagle Rise Trail System at Mantua

 From the southeast trailhead of the dike trail (see below),

 ride east 0.3 miles and turn right to the singletrack.
-Navigate around a
+Navigate through a

-couple of fields then climb a couple of turns up the mountain.
-At mile 0.4
+field then climb two turns up the mountain.
+At mile 0.2, fork left for the

 the dike trail.
 The sign says "No Horses" which guarantees a